Staxry/taskmasterbot/replit.md

 # Overview

-This is a full-featured asynchronous Telegram bot for task management, built with Python and the `aiogram` library.
-The bot operates via commands (without AI) and uses polling instead of webhooks, making it completely free to run.

-The system demonstrates a production-ready implementation with:
-- An asynchronous bot on `aiogram 3.22` using polling.
-- **Modular architecture v2.0** with separation of concerns.
-- A task management system with role-based access (admin/employee).
-- PostgreSQL database for storing users and tasks.
-- Commands in Russian.
-- Free operation without AI costs.
-- **Centralized logging** to file and console with rotation.

-Key capabilities include:
-- Interactive inline buttons for all commands.
-- Whitelist authorization system by username.
-- Access rights validation (admin vs. employee).
-- FSM for task creation and user management.
-- Error handling and data validation.
-- Ability for admins to attach photos to tasks.
-- Photos included in notifications when available.
-- "Open Task" button in all notifications for quick access.
-- User lists displayed when removing admins/employees.
-- **Interactive management script** for Ubuntu deployment.
+This project is a full-featured asynchronous Telegram bot designed for task management.
+Built with Python and the `aiogram` library, it operates via commands using polling, ensuring free operation without AI costs.
+The system offers a robust, production-ready implementation with a modular architecture, role-based access for task management (admin/employee), and utilizes PostgreSQL for data storage.
+Its core capabilities include interactive inline buttons for all commands, a whitelist authorization system, FSM for task and user management, error handling, and the ability for admins to attach photos to tasks which are then included in notifications.
+The project aims to provide an efficient and cost-effective solution for team task coordination.

 # User Preferences